ntl/invokr/README.md

 end
 ```

 Without knowing how to parse the source code for `#my_method`, Invokr couldn't know what the default values are.
 And even if I brought in e.g. [ruby_parser](https://github.com/seattlerb/ruby_parser), I'd have to support lazy evaluation, for when you supply a method or constant as the default.
-This complexity is completely unneccessary when using keyword arguments, so I suggest using that approach for multiple defaults.
+This complexity is completely unneccessary when using keyword arguments, so I suggest using that approach for multiple defaults for now.

+## Todo

+* Cleanup
+* Use the `Invokr::Method` object within the `Invokr::Builder`.

 ## Pre-keyword argument hash defaults